Venture Kick

 Grant in 2023

-Tethys Robotics specializes in the development of AI-powered robotic systems designed for underwater applications.
-The company focuses on creating innovative underwater robots that can perform various tasks in challenging environments, including search and recovery operations, inspections, mapping, and exploration.
-Their products emphasize modularity and feature advanced omnidirectional control, enabling professionals to collect and process data effectively.
-Tethys Robotics aims to enhance the safety, reliability, and efficiency of underwater operations for its users.
+Tethys Robotics specializes in the development of AI-powered robotics systems designed for underwater applications.
+The company's technology focuses on creating modular, omnidirectional robots capable of performing a variety of tasks in challenging aquatic environments.
+Their products are engineered to enhance underwater search and recovery operations, inspections, mapping, and exploration.
+By enabling professionals to collect and process data effectively, Tethys Robotics aims to ensure that these tasks can be carried out safely, reliably, and efficiently, addressing the unique challenges posed by underwater environments.

 Isochronic